 On the other hand, if you’re experiencing weight loss, high heart rate, hot flashes, and high anxiety, your thyroid might be producing too much thyroid hormone.
 In this case, you might have hyperthyroidism.

-Keeping your thyroid healthy is important as it has immense overall benefits to your health.
-With lower levels of thyroid hormone, luteinizing hormone (LH) levels are decreased, which results to decreased testosterone production.
+Keeping your thyroid healthy is important as it has immense overall benefits for your health.
+With lower levels of thyroid hormone, luteinizing hormone (LH) levels are decreased, which results in decreased testosterone production.

 This relation also goes the other way around, meaning low testosterone can result in low thyroid gland activity.
 And so, when any of these hormones aren’t kept at optimal levels, various risks to male health will arise.